dlr-sp/simdize/README.md

 ```
 In a scalar loop the three steps can and often will be intertwined.
 By using a simd library this becomes difficult, the steps are often separated.
-Then the second step can already be written in the same way for scalar and vectorized variables with the help of a
+Then the second step can already be written in the same way for scalar and vectorized variables with the help of
-simd library like `stdx::simd`.
+`stdx::simd`.
 C++ achieves this by deducing the matching operators according to the types of the variables created in the first step.

 The core idea of the `simd_access` library is now to push the boundary of the type deduction out of the three steps.